-Keep it Sweet and Short
+2) Keep it Short and Sweet

 Have you ever gone to a dog show and felt intrigued by the long and weird names of certain dogs?

 Not to mention, sometimes special titles are also added into the mix making these names even longer!

 But of course, things must get practical, which is why owners of show dogs give their dogs another name to respond to, in this case a shorter nickname that's formally known as the "call name."

 Did you know?
 The American Kennel Club allows registration of dog names that can be up to 36 characters long.
 Need more?
 For a $10 fee owners can use up to 50!

-Use Strong Consonants
+3) Use Strong Consonants

 According to Patricia McConnell these hard consonants are known for creating "broad-band" sounds (just like those produced by clickers), that carry a lot of energy and are great for capturing a dog's attention.

-For those interested in neuroscience, interestingly, the sounds produced by such consonants are more prone to stimulate a dog's acoustic receptor neurons in the brain compared to flatter sounds such as those produced by vowels or soft consonants.
+For those interested in neuroscience, interestingly, the sounds produced by such consonants are more prone to stimulate a dog's acoustic receptor neurons in the brain, compared to flatter sounds such as those produced by vowels or soft consonants.